Odds & evens

 “If odd numbers hide in squares… where do even numbers hide?”

-This question launched a new wave of building, arranging, testing, and noticing—another journey of mathematical discovery.
+This question launches a new wave of building, arranging, testing, and noticing.
+Another journey of mathematical discovery.

 Where Do Natural Numbers Hide?

-They experimented with combining these sets—and to their delight, discovered that they could be arranged to form the exact shapes made by the first four even numbers.
+They experiment with combining these sets and discover that they may be arranged to form the exact shapes made by the first four even numbers.

-In their hands, the natural numbers revealed their secret structure.
+In their hands, the natural numbers revealed a secret structure.

 Math Art (or “Mart”)

-For both groups, the models became bridges between arithmetic, geometry, and algebra.
+These models become bridges across arithmetic, geometry, and algebra.

-What else might be possible if students across the grades were engaged in seeing and understanding mathematics in such powerful and accessible ways?
+What else might be possible if students across the grades are engaged in seeing and understanding mathematics in such powerful and accessible ways?

 Seeing-As